mars-project/mars/README.rst

 Mars is easy to scale out to a cluster by starting different components of mars distributed runtime on different machines in the cluster.

-A node can be selected as scheduler and another as web service, leaving other nodes as workers.
-The scheduler can be started with the following command:
+A node can be selected as supervisor which integrated a web service, leaving other nodes as workers.
+The supervisor can be started with the following command:

 .. code-block:: bash

-    mars-supervisor -h <host_name> -p <scheduler_port> -w <web_port>
+    mars-supervisor -h <host_name> -p <supervisor_port> -w <web_port>

 Workers can be started with the following command: